 💡 “Burnout is a syndrome resulting from chronic workplace stress that has not been successfully managed.”

 There are three parts of this definition that are worth exploring further: ‘syndrome’, ‘chronic workplace stress’ and ‘not successfully managed’.
 Firstly, it’s worth noting the fact that burnout is defined as a syndrome — a new definition in the latest version of the ICD — but is still specifically “not classified as a medical condition”, to use the WHO’s own words.
-A syndrome refers to a group of traits or experiences that seem to occur together pretty often, and so come to merit their own label.
-A syndrome differs from a disease, a disorder or a medical condition in the following ways:
+A syndrome differs from a disease or a disorder (the two primary types of medical condition) in the following ways:

 Download our burnout causes questionnaire